awelch17/awelch17.github.io/lab-notebooks/sources/paper-planes-lab.md

 ## Conclusion

 I collected real-world data and found resultant vectors based off of the data.
 This is relevant to our overall study of physics as it gives us practice in an important mathematical skill, and its real-world applications.

+The greatest deviation in my data was 6 degrees, proving my initial hypothesis that my paper airplane design flew fairly straight.